cli/cli/docs/multiple-accounts.md

 # Multiple Accounts with the CLI - v2.40.0

 Since its creation, `gh` has enforced a mapping of one account per host.
-Functionally, this meant that when targeting a single host (e.g. github.com) each `gh auth login` would replace the token being used for API requests, and for git operations when `gh` was configured as a git credential manager.
+Functionally, this meant that when targeting a single host (e.g. github.com) each `auth login` would replace the token being used for API requests, and for git operations when `gh` was configured as a git credential manager.
 Removing this limitation has been a [long requested feature](https://github.com/cli/cli/issues/326), with many community members offering workarounds for a variety of use cases.
 A particular shoutout to @gabe565 and his long term community support for https://github.com/gabe565/gh-profile in this space.

 With the release of `v2.40.0`, `gh` has begun supporting multiple accounts for some use cases on github.com and in GitHub Enterprise.
-We recognise that there are a number of missing quality of life features, and we've opted not to address the use case of automatic account switching based on some context (e.g. `pwd`, `git remote`, etc) though we hope many of those using these custom solutions will now find it easier to obtain and update tokens (via the standard OAuth flow rather than as a PAT), and to store them securely in the system keyring managed by `gh`.
+We recognise that there are a number of missing quality of life features, and we've opted not to address the use case of automatic account switching based on some context (e.g. `pwd`, `git remote`, etc).
+However, we hope many of those using these custom solutions will now find it easier to obtain and update tokens (via the standard
+OAuth flow rather than as a PAT), and to store them securely in the system keyring managed by `gh`.

 We are by no means excluding these things from ever being native to `gh` but we wanted to ship this MVP and get more